LAMPEngineer/LAMP-laravel-docker/README.md

 - Mongo-Express

 # **[Docker Compose](https://docs.docker.com/compose/)**
-- Using Compose is a three-step process:
+Using Compose is a three-step process:
  1. Define app’s environment with a Dockerfile so it can be reproduced anywhere.
  2. Define the services that make up app in docker-compose.yml so they can be run together in an isolated environment.
- 3. Run docker compose up and the Docker compose command starts and runs your entire app.
+ 3. Run docker compose up and the Docker compose command starts and runs entire app.
 We can alternatively run docker-compose up using the docker-compose binary.

 # **[Docker commands](https://docs.docker.com/engine/reference/commandline/docker/)**